jadecobra/python_tdd_exercises/source/functions/functions.rst

   the terminal shows this test also passes

-  I defined 2 functions with different statements in their body but they both return the same result, because "in python all functions return :doc:`None </data_structures/none>` by default, like the function has an invisible line that says ``return None``"
+  I defined 2 functions with different statements in their body but they both return the same result, because "in Python all functions return :doc:`None </data_structures/none>` by default, like the function has an invisible line that says ``return None``"

 * RED: make it fail